Andy Ogles: Tenure

 On January 1, 2023, Ogles signed a letter by fellow representatives Scott Perry and Chip Roy expressing opposition to fellow Republican Kevin McCarthy in the upcoming house speakership election after McCarthy did not accept all their proposed House rules changes.
 On January 3, his first day in office, Ogles joined far-right House Republicans in voting against McCarthy on the first three ballots.
 This was the first time since 1923 that a speaker was not elected on the first ballot.
 On January 6, after days of negotiations, Ogles voted for McCarthy on the 12th ballot, joining the rest of Tennessee's Republican delegation.
 He explained in a statement that this was because he believed negotiations between McCarthy and the other holdouts were going well.

 Shortly after being sworn in, Ogles was appointed to the House Financial Services Committee.

 The first bill Ogles introduced, the Inflation Reduction Act of 2023, would repeal the previous year's Inflation Reduction Act.
-In his State of the Union speech, Biden mentioned the bill without mentioning Ogles's name, which Ogles took credit for in a subsequent tweet.
+In president Joe Biden's State of the Union speech, he mentioned the bill without mentioning Ogles's name, which Ogles took credit for in a subsequent tweet.